IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 Before installing Db2 Community Edition on Windows, ensure the following requirements are met:
-- Administrator privileges on the Windows system
+- Administrator privileges on the Windows system.
-- Docker Desktop for Windows installed (for Docker‑based installations)
+- Docker Desktop for Windows installed (for Docker‑based installations).
-- Minimum of 4 GB RAM allocated for running the Db2 container
+- Minimum of 4 GB RAM allocated for running the Db2 container.
-- Minimum of 20 GB available disk space (recommended)
+- Minimum of 20 GB available disk space (recommended).

 ### Installation options